dimagi/commcare-cloud/docs/changelog/0044-migrate-forms-to-sql.md

 [migration document](https://github.com/dimagi/commcare-hq/blob/8f11208ad6510473003ef4c5eef74fa5e1bc1bed/corehq/apps/couch_sql_migration/README.md)
 to find and migrate all Couch domains in your environment.

-It is necessary to check out an older version of CommCareHQ to run the migration since the migration code has been deleted on the main branch.
+It is necessary to check out an older version of CommCare HQ to run the migration since the migration code has been deleted on the main branch.
 After running the command `cd $RELEASE_PATH` in the [setup steps](https://github.com/dimagi/commcare-hq/blob/8f11208ad6510473003ef4c5eef74fa5e1bc1bed/corehq/apps/couch_sql_migration/README.md#setup), run the following command to checkout a version that contains the migration